 A structural limit that inevitably holds back investments by foreign Venture Capital.
 According to the survey by TechChill, a non-profit organization born in Latvia and operating in the world of innovative companies – which also recently inaugurated its Italian branch (TechChill Milano) – most investors would be ready to finance Italian startups if an opportunity suitable for their portfolio presented itself, and a third of them have already supported the growth of at least one Italian startup.
 The main obstacles reported, as expected, are bureaucracy (50%) and an ecosystem that is underdeveloped and disconnected from the ecosystems of other countries.

-If you’d like to see the Italian Ecosystem map in high resolution, please, sign up for our Monthly newsletter.
+If you’d like to see the Italian Ecosystem map in high resolution, signup for our Monthly newsletter.

 So what are the – concrete – changes and reforms we would need for a real change in the Italian ecosystem of startups?